cpraveen/fem/dg2d/system_lagrange_mpi/README.md

 Solves 2d system of conservation laws on unstructured grids using Lagrange basis.
 It can also work on Cartesian grids.

+You can use Gauss-Legendre or Gauss-Lobatto-Legendre points to define the Lagrange basis.
+The same points are also used for performing the cell and face quadratures.

 1. [Euler isentropic vortex](https://github.com/cpraveen/fem/tree/master/dg2d/models/euler/isentropic_vortex)
 1. [Linear advection](https://github.com/cpraveen/fem/tree/master/dg2d/models/linadv)